 NevadaCompareCare.net shows average charges for every hospital DRG (Diagnosis Related Group) in 2016.
 Sample DRGs: Psychoses (average $18,000), Normal Newborn ($3700), uncomplicated vaginal delivery ($18,500), Septicemia ($98,000 with complications, $53k without), Major joint replacement (hip or knee) at $101,000, Cesarean Section ($30,000 without complications, $40,000 with).
 Overall inpatient charge was a whopping $71,710 per stay, or more than $13,000 per day.
 Births overall (all types including very ill babies) averaged $25,000 in charges, from $2100 at Banner Churchill to $67,600 at Sunrise Hospital and Medical Center.
 Average emergency visit charge was $7344 statewide for over 1 million visits.
 Ranged from $1571 average at Mount Grant General Hospital, to $10,508 average at St. Rose Dominican – Siena Campus.
 Statewide average Ambulatory Surgery Center charge was $7662, but no breakout by procedure type.
 Standard Reports also show volume by facility.
 No information about how much was actually paid.
 NV reports are a joint effort between Center for Health Information Analysis (CHIA) and the Division of Health Care Financing and Policy (DHCFP).
 Updated June 2017

-Find typical charge for common visits to emergency departments or hospital-based urgent care.
+Find typical charge for common visits to WI emergency departments (ER) or hospital-based urgent care.
 Examples: urinary tract infection (UTI), or nausea and vomiting or teeth problems.
-Shows median (middle) price for ER (2017-2018) WITHOUT the physician’s fee, and how many cases the hospital treated.
+Shows median (middle) price for ER (2018) WITHOUT the physician’s fee, and how many cases the hospital treated.
 If the hospital has on-site urgent care, it will show that price also.
-Example: Madison area (Dane County) ER cost for UTI was $2863, but much lower at $619 in urgent care settings.
+Example: Mercy Health Hospital in Janesville charged $1880 (median) in the ER for urinary tract infection (UTI), but just $514 in its urgent care service.
 Free-standing community Urgent Care clinics are not included in these prices.
-Mercy Hospital in Janesville charged $1607 in the ER for UTI, but just under $700 median in its urgent care service.
-WI Hospital Association’s PricePoint makes comparing hospital prices possible.
+Wisconsin Hospital Association’s PricePoint makes comparing hospital prices possible.
 Compare hospitals downtown vs. those in the suburbs.